Home >Topics > IEPs > Support for School Personnel and Parent Training

 Meet Susan J. Bardet

-Susan J. Bardet is a private attorney in San Mateo, California, who represents families in special education matters in Northern California.
+Susan J. Bardet is an attorney with Special Ed Legal Consults in San Mateo, California.

 Special Ed Legal Consults partners with Bay Area companies that support their employees who are parents of children with disabilities by providing two-hour consults at their Bay Area workplaces.
 These consults serve as a legal checkup of the child’s special education legal issues.
 Susan meets with parents to develop an action plan with effective strategies, so that parents can take steps to improve their child’s educational program.
 When parents’ stress and anxiety decrease, their productivity at work can increase -- benefiting parents, companies, and families.

 Prior to starting Special Ed Legal Consults Ms. Bardet represented families in special education matters for almost 20 years as a solo practitioner.
 She conducts special ed law trainings for families and providers; has served on the Board of Directors of the Peninsula Conflict Resolution Center and the Mental Health Association of San Mateo County; and is an active member of COPAA, CAPCA in California, and NCAA, a Northern California special education (parent) attorneys' group she has headed since 2001.
 Ms. Bardet received her B.A. from Reed College (Phi Beta Kappa) in 1973, and her Juris Doctor from Lewis and Clark Law School in 1978, graduating with honors.